CoffeeDataSet/CoffeeDataSet-Coffee-beans-data-set-/README.md

 We hope these images could help someone; for us were difficult to obtain a large number of images of coffee beans.

-The Dataset was divided in two files: DataSet1 and DataSet2.
+The Dataset was divided in two files: DataSet and DataSet2.